danielaparker/jsoncons/doc/Roadmap.md

 - New msgpack_serializer that supports Message Pack bin formats (now on master)

-- New msgpack_reader that supports Message Pack bin formats (now on master)
+- New msgpack_buffer_reader that supports Message Pack bin formats (now on master)

 - Add semantic tag types to accomodate Message Pack timestamp 32,